alphacep/vosk-api/README.md

 ## Models

-For information about models see [MODELS](https://github.com/alphacep/vosk-api/blob/master/MODELS.md)
+For information about models see [the documentation on available models](https://github.com/alphacep/vosk-api/blob/master/doc/models.md).

 ## Contact Us